Yonathan Daza Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 21st in the league.

-- The Pirates have a 4.30 team ERA that ranks 15th among all league pitching staffs.
+- The Pirates have a 4.23 team ERA that ranks 14th across all league pitching staffs.

-- The Pirates rank 16th in baseball in home runs given up (18 total, 1.1 per game).
+- Pirates pitchers combine to allow 19 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Hill makes the start for the Pirates, his fourth of the season.
-He is 0-2 with a 7.20 ERA and eight strikeouts through 15 2/3 innings pitched.
+- The Pirates will send Velasquez (1-2) to make his fourth start of the season.
+He is 1-2 with a 5.40 ERA and 10 strikeouts through 13 1/3 innings pitched.

-- In his most recent appearance on Wednesday against the Houston Astros, the lefty went six innings, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Thursday, the right-hander tossed six scoreless innings against the St. Louis Cardinals while surrendering three hits.

-- The 43-year-old has put up a 7.20 ERA and 4.8 strikeouts per nine innings across three games this season, while allowing a batting average of .262 to opposing hitters.
+- The 30-year-old has put up an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.